North Carolina Pharmacy Technician Licensing Guide

 Validating Pharmacy Technicians

-Certified pharmacy technicians in North Carolina may be designated as Validating Pharmacy Technicians (VPTs) in hospital and acute care settings.
+Certified pharmacy technicians in North Carolina may be designated as Validating Pharmacy Technicians (VPTs) in hospital pharmacies.
 VPTs are authorized to:

 • Stock patient care unit medication inventories